-- 1. To receive, consider and approve the Audited Financial Statement of the Company for the financial year ended 31st March, 2021 together with Reports of Directors and Auditors thereon. - 2.
+- 1. To consider and adopt the audited financial statements for the financial year ended 31st March, 2024 and in this regard, pass the following resolutions as an Ordinary Resolutions. - "RESOLVED THAT the audited financial statement of the Company for the financial year ended 31st March, 2024 and the reports of the Board of Directors and Auditors thereon laid before this meeting, be and are hereby considered, adopted and approved." - 2.
 To appoint a Director in place of Mr. Ketan M Shah (DIN: 00312343) who retires by rotation and being eligible offer himself for re-appointment.